mykhailo-ivankiv/star-wars/README.md

 # Factris Assignment.

-this is the technical assignment from Factris.
+This is the technical assignment from Factris.

-the task is for you to create an app thats will list all the people in the data provided with their home planet.
+The task is for you to create an app that's will list all the people in the data provided with their home planet.

-e.g. when "Luke Skywalker" is called, the information should included information about Lukes home planet "Tatooine".
+E.g. when "Luke Skywalker" is called, the information should included information about Lukes home planet "Tatooine".

-you should be able to filter people by their gender, spiecies and homeplanet.
+You should be able to filter people by their gender, spiecies and homeplanet.

-the UI is up to you. we dont expect a complete product here but we would like to see some key features for when working on the assignment.  we are interested in your approach to the problem.
+The UI is up to you. we don't expect a complete product here but we would like to see some key features for when working on the assignment.
+We are interested in your approach to the problem.

-we would like to see:
+We would like to see:
 - ReactJS best practices
 - Redux

-nice to have:
+Nice to have:
 - unit testing

 ## Data

-we have some sample data from https://swapi.co/ the data is included inside the mock API client.
+We have some sample data from https://swapi.co/ the data is included inside the mock API client.

-the endpoint for retrieving the results are:
+The endpoint for retrieving the results are:

 /people - to retrieve a list of poeple
 /planets - to retrieve a list of planets
 /species - to retrieve a list of species

-inside your code you can call one of the endpoints as follows:
+Inside your code you can call one of the endpoints as follows:

 ```javascript
 import apiClient from './src/mock-client/MockAxios';